"

 To create boxplots in Jamovi, go to the Analyses tab, select Exploration, then Descriptives.

-- Move interval or ordinal variables into the Variables box.
+1. Move interval or ordinal variables into the Variables box.

-15.6 Violin Plots
+16.6 Violin Plots

 A violin plot combines the features of a boxplot and a density plot into a single visualization.
-It displays the distribution of a variable and its probability density across different values, while also including the boxplot structure inside the plot to show the median and quartiles.
+It displays the distribution of a variable and its probability density across different values, while also including the option of the boxplot structure inside the plot to show the median and quartiles.
 Unlike a standard boxplot, a violin plot reveals the full shape of the distribution, including potential skewness or multiple peaks.
-This combination provides a more detailed and informative view of the data, making it especially useful for comparing distributions across groups.
+This provides a more detailed and informative view of the data, making it especially useful for comparing distributions across groups.

 How To: Violin Plots